Former Coal Lobbyist Andrew Wheeler Confirmed As New EPA Administrator

 “While Mr. Wheeler is certainly qualified for this position, I have too many concerns with the actions he has taken during his tenure as Acting Administrator to be able to support his promotion,” said Collins.

-On the other side of the table, Democratic Sen. Joe Manchin from West Virginia was the only Democrat to have voted for Wheeler when the senate had to decide whether or not to give him the role of deputy administrator.
+On the other side of the table, Democratic Sen. Joe Manchin from West Virginia was the only Democrat to have voted for Wheeler when the Senate had to decide whether or not to give him the role of deputy administrator.
 On Thursday, he echoed Collins’ sentiments when he explained why this time around his vote would land the other way.

 “I voted against him to be the permanent Administrator of the EPA because as Acting Administrator, he hasn’t demonstrated a desire or a will to make any meaningful progress on clean drinking water standards and has rolled back clean air standards that are directly impacting West Virginians, both concerns that I have raised with him.”

 After it was confirmed that Wheeler would be taking on the role permanently, he stated that his goal will be to continue to “streamline environmental regulations.”
-Translation?
-He will likely continue to roll back the environmental protections that were put into place during the Obama-era.

 He continued, proudly listing the regulations he has already cut down since taking on the role in a temporary capacity, including “environmental regulations for power plants and vehicle emissions and protections for small waterways.”
 His agenda has also rolled back on fines for companies caught polluting.